Industrial property lease: workshop, warehouse or factory

 - Schedule 3: security deposit agreement

 If the term of your lease is for more than seven years, it must be registered with the Land Registry.
-We provide prescribed lease clauses (PLCs) for long term leases free of charge for download here: prescribed lease clauses.
+We provide prescribed lease clauses (PLCs) for long term leases free of charge.
 There are instructions on how to add these within the document.
 There is no need to use these if your intended term is seven years or shorter.

 This document was written by a solicitor for Net Lawman.
 It complies with current English law.